SMART goals are effective in getting results because they keep your brain focused on the vision.

 In this way a SMART goal has specifically addressed what we want to happen and when we want it to happen by.

-A SMART goal gives us a clear vision.
+If you want to prevent or reverse disease A SMART goal gives a clear vision.

 With the vision in front of us, we then have to get down to the work of figuring out what barriers are possibly preventing us from reaching the goal.

 The next step – what interventions or actions are we going to take to address the barriers and achieve the goal?